datahub-project/datahub/docs/how/delete-metadata.md

 # Removing Metadata from DataHub

-There are a two ways to delete metadata from DataHub.
+There are a two ways to delete metadata from DataHub:

-- Delete metadata attached to entities by providing a specific urn or filters that identify a set of entities
+1. Delete metadata attached to entities by providing a specific urn or filters that identify a set of entities
-- Delete metadata created by a single ingestion run
+2. Delete metadata created by a single ingestion run

 To follow this guide you need to use [DataHub CLI](../cli.md).